FuzzingLabs/thoth/README.md

 It is also possible to use symbolic execution with a YAML configuration file.

-An example with this `config.yaml` file:
+For example with this `config.yaml` file:
 ```yaml
 function: "__main__.test_symbolic_execution"
 constraints: